 Another major catalyst driving the movement is the recent disappearance of a young pro-democracy activist who was living in Cambodia after fleeing the 2014 coup.

-Thai national, Wanchalearm Satsaksit, 37, was affiliated with the United Front for Democracy Against Dictatorship, known as the "Red Shirts."
+Thai national, Wanchalearm Satsaksit, 37, was affiliated with the United Front for Democracy Against Dictatorship, known as the “Red Shirts.”
 The group were supporters of Thaksin Shinawatra, the former Prime Minister who was ousted in a 2006 coup.
+His sister, Yingluck Shinawatra was removed from power shortly before the 2014 coup.
+When the military took over, many Red Shirt activists and anti-royalists fled the country to Cambodia.